Register a plug-in

 Define entity images

-Within your plug-in, you may want to reference primary entity property values that were not included in an operation.
+Within your plug-in, you may want to reference primary table property values that were not included in an operation.
 For example, in an

 Update operation you might want to know what a value was before it was changed, but the execution context doesn't provide this information, it only includes the changed value.

-If your plug-in step is registered in the PreValidation or PreOperation stages of the execution pipeline, you could use the organization service to retrieve the current value of the property, but this is not a good practice for performance.
-A better practice is to define a pre entity image with your plug-in step registration.
-This will capture a 'snapshot' of the entity with the fields you are interested in as they existed before the operation that you can use to compare with the changed values.
+If your plug-in step is registered in the PreValidation or PreOperation stages of the execution pipeline, you could use the Organization service to retrieve the current value of the property, but this is not a good practice for performance.
+A better practice is to define a pre-entity image with your plug-in step registration.
+This will capture a 'snapshot' of the table with the fields you are interested in as they existed before the operation that you can use to compare with the changed values.

 Messages that support entity images